Jorge Soler Player Props: Marlins vs. Royals

 - Soler leads Miami in total hits (53) this season while batting .245 with 28 extra-base hits.

-- He ranks 104th in batting average, 98th in on base percentage, and 12th in slugging among the qualifying hitters in MLB play.
+- Among qualifying batters in MLB, he ranks 103rd in batting average, 95th in on-base percentage, and 12th in slugging.

-- In 58.6% of his 58 games this season, Soler has picked up at least one hit.
-He's also had 13 multi-hit games.

-- In 32.8% of his games this year, Soler has picked up at least one RBI.
-In 10 of those games (17.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 32.8% of his games this season, Soler has driven in at least one run.
+In 10 of those games (17.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 43.1% of his games this year, with more than one run scored in 12.1%.
+- He has scored a run in 25 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.